-Persistence of resolvers themselves is mainly an organizational issue, related to the persistence of organizations maintaining them.
-As URN:ISBN resolution services will be supplied (among others) by the national libraries to enable access to their legal deposit collections, we may assume that URN:ISBN resolution services will be persistent.
+Persistence of URN:ISBN resolvers themselves is mainly an organizational issue, related to the persistence of organizations maintaining them.
+URN:ISBN resolution services are currently supplied by several national libraries to enable access to their legal deposit collections.
+These URN:ISBN resolution services are likely to be relatively persistent.